uerbzr/course-devops-artifacts/README.md

 ```

 - Save this and ensure it is pushed
-- This won't trigger the pipeline, you have added it as a new pipeline.
+- This won't trigger the pipeline, you have to add it as a new pipeline.
 - Click on Pipelines and the Create Pipeline button.
 - Click Azure Repos Git YAML option
 - Select the Repository
 - The pipeline needs to know which project you are building into a nuget package.
 In this case it'll be workshop.calculator so each of the steps that build will reference this with \*\*/workshop.calculator.csproj .
-- Another requirement for the pipeline is to know the GUID of the Artifact that is the Nuget Feed.
-Few tricks to obtain this including the below powershell script to
+- Another requirement for the pipeline is to know the GUID of the Artifact that is the Nuget Feed restore and target to push to for example.
+Use the following powershell with a valid PAT to get the GUIDS.

 ```powershell
 # === CONFIGURATION ===